getcarina/getcarina.com/_tutorials/2015-10-20-servicenet.md

 ### Discover PublicNet and ServiceNet IP addresses

-The `racknet/ip` Docker utility image is an image you can use to discover the PublicNet and ServiceNet IP addresses of your segments.
+The `racknet/ip` Docker utility image is an image you can use to discover the PublicNet and ServiceNet IP addresses of your nodes.

 For more information about specifying a constraint, see [Scheduling constraints]({{ site.baseurl }}/docs/concepts/introduction-docker-swarm/#scheduling-constraints).

-1. View the public IP address of a segment (node).
-You use the `--env` flag to specify a constraint that this container should be scheduled to a specific segment (node).
+1. View the public IP address of a node (node).
+You use the `--env` flag to specify a constraint that this container should be scheduled to a specific node (node).

     ```bash
     $ docker run --rm \